kubernetes-sigs/gateway-api/geps/gep-1686/index.md

 GAMMA intends to introduce a "Mesh" [conformance profile](https://gateway-api.sigs.k8s.io/geps/gep-1709/) to isolate tests specific to East/West functionality from both existing tests focused on North/South functionality and common Gateway API functionality shared by N/S and E/W implementations.
 A conformance profile is a set of tests that implementations can run to check their conformance to some subset of the Gateway API spec.

-This appropach will enable service meshes to certify that an implementation follows the GAMMA spec without requiring a North/South implementation, and importantly avoid any expectation that North/South Gateway API implementations expand their scope to understand GAMMA and E/W traffic flows.
+This approach will enable service meshes to certify that an implementation follows the GAMMA spec without requiring a North/South implementation, and importantly avoid any expectation that North/South Gateway API implementations expand their scope to understand GAMMA and E/W traffic flows.

 Leveraging existing tests for common functionality between N/S and E/W implementations will both ensure consistency across Gateway API implementations and help limit the maintence burden for the conformance testing suite.